dadi/docs/docs/api/latest.md

 }
 ```

 The `image` field is a Reference field which will lookup the default `mediaStore` collection to resolve the reference.
-Having uploaded an image file and received it's metadata, we can now send a POST to the `books` collection with the image identifier.
+Having uploaded an image file and received its metadata, we can now send a POST to the `books` collection with the image identifier.

 ```http
 POST /1.0/library/books HTTP/1.1